wgzgithub/VeTra/README.md

 -2.453315327236579968e+00 -7.753647990937119205e-01
 ```

-2.delta_embedding - a txt file with N cells in rows and 2 velocity coodinates in columns.
-Users can run "velocyto"(http://velocyto.org/) to get delta_embedding.
+2.delta_embedding - a txt file with N cells in rows and 2D velocity vectorss in columns.
+Users can run "velocyto"(http://velocyto.org/) or "scVelo" (https://github.com/theislab/scvelo) to get delta_embedding.
 #### example
 ```
 -1.662885950152473424e-02 -1.019793607352199594e-01